 - Main Street Marketing Assistance grant application here.

 - Roll off Reimbursement for construction projects application here.

 Main Street Programs

 - How to Volunteer

-- Snowflake Project - Design Committee Art in Elgin
+- Downtown Elgin Public Art Plan - Design Committee Art in Elgin.

 - Promotion Tourism Committee is a joint committee between Main Street Program and Chamber of Commerce.
 The committee plans many of the events listed at the link.